CodeFramework-Tech/IR-repo/README.md

-# 📰 IR-Repo: Hybrid Information Retrieval System
+# IR-Repo: Hybrid Information Retrieval System

 ## Overview

-Welcome to the **Hybrid Information Retrieval (IR)** system!
+Here is the **Hybrid Information Retrieval (IR)** system!
 This project explores the benefits of hybrid search, combining traditional, high-precision keyword matching with modern, high-recall semantic search to deliver highly relevant and well-ranked results.

-The system leverages cutting-edge technologies like BM25, TF-IDF, **Learning-to-Rank (LTR)** models, BERT embeddings, and FAISS indexing to ensure fast and accurate search results.
+The system utilize cutting-edge technologies like BM25, TF-IDF, **Learning-to-Rank (LTR)** models, BERT embeddings, and FAISS indexing to ensure fast and accurate search results.

 ## Key Features